telerik/xaml-docs/controls/radtreeview/how-to/drag-and-drop/implement-between-treeview-and-other-controls.md

 ---
 title: Implement Drag and Drop Between TreeView and GridView
 page_title: Implement Drag and Drop Between TreeView and GridView
-description: Check our "Implement Drag and Drop Between TreeView and GridView" documentation article for the RadTreeView WPF control.
+description: Check our &quot;Implement Drag and Drop Between TreeView and GridView&quot; documentation article for the RadTreeView WPF control.
 slug: radtreeview-how-to-implement-drag-and-drop-between-treeview-and-other-controls
 tags: implement,drag,and,drop,between,treeview,and,gridview
 published: False